atelier-saulx/based/selvad/doc/README.md

 ### mq

 *Mq* implements a message queue service backed by *io*'s `SDB` but completely independently from the hierarchy implemented by *db*.
+The message queues are not available on the *replica* nodes and can't be used.

 ### piper